Globally, every 15 seconds, a worker dies from a work-related accident or disease, and 153 people experience a work-related injury.

 ISO 45001 helps organisations develop lean, maintainable systems to target critical safety challenges.

 A common challenge, especially in high-risk workplaces, is preventing employees from experiencing work-related injuries and illnesses.
-ISO 45001 certification is designed to combat this.
+ISO safety management systems are designed to combat this.
 It provides organisations with a proven framework for identifying risks and inefficiencies in their existing systems, so they can take proactive measures to alleviate these.
 This means you can control hazards and avoid preventable accidents, as opposed to dealing with the repercussions, such as injured staff and the costs associated with this.

 Many organisations also encounter challenges when working to build a culture of safety in the workplace.
 A core component of ISO 45001 certification is the need for commitment to safety from all organisation members, including everyone from top management to frontline works.
 Without this, building a culture of safety and maintaining systems will be an uphill battle.